FIVE TRADITIONAL CHRISTMAS FILMS

 1 – Barbara Stanwyck made two Christmas movies in her career, “Christmas in Connecticut” and “Remember the Night”.
 While I like both (Stanwyck being one of my favorite actresses) the latter, written by Preston Sturges is a witty film with charming performances, and is now available on DVD.

 3 – My favorite film to watch on Thanksgiving Day is “Miracle on 34th Street with Natalie Wood and Edmund Gwenn, a true holiday classic.
-There have been various remakes of this movie over the years most of which are forgettable.
+There have been various remakes of this movie over the years most of which are easily forgettable.
 There is the 1973 TV version with David Hartman and Jane Alexander, and a mediocre 1994 film where they could not use the name “Macy’s” because the department store refused to give them permission.
-There are a couple of other TV adaptations of which a live 1959 version with Ed Wynn as Kris Kringle was only recently discovered a few years ago.
-A kinescope was donated years ago by NBC to the Library of Congress where it laid buried, unseen and forgotten.
+There are a couple of other TV adaptations of which a live 1959 version with Ed Wynn, as Kris Kringle, was discovered a few years ago.
+A kinescope was donated some years back by NBC to the Library of Congress, where it laid buried, unseen and forgotten.
 Read more here.

 4 – “A Christmas Carol” (1951) with Alastair Sims.
 Originally titled “Scrooge” this is generally considered the best version and I agree.
 Still, there are many good versions of this classic Charles Dicken’s story out there.

 5 – Monty Wooley’s Sheridan Whiteside makes Ebenezer Scrooge look like Mr. Nice Guy in this classic screen version of George S Kaufmann’s play, “The Man Who Came to Dinner”.

 FIVE ALTERNATIVE CHRISTMAS FILMS